SAP-samples/teched2023-AD264/exercises/ex3/README.md

 ```

 The annotation `@cds.persistence: {table,skip:false}` turns the view above into a table with the same signature (`ID` and `name` columns).
 See the [documentation](https://cap.cloud.sap/docs/cds/annotations#persistence) for more on annotations that influence persistence.

+> You could have added the annotation directly to the `Customers` definition.
+The result would be the same.
+With the [`annotate` directive](https://cap.cloud.sap/docs/cds/cdl#the-annotate-directive) though, you get the powers to enhance entities (even external/base/reuse entities!) at different places in your application.

 ## Replicate Data On Demand